Memotech-Bill/PicoBB/README.md

   * SERIAL_DEV=1 for one serial device using the non-default UART.
 Do not use with the Pimoroni VGA board.
   * SERIAL_DEV=2 for two serial devices using both UARTs.
 Do not use with the Pimoroni VGA board.
+* CYW43=...
+For Pico W builds (Note: BOARD=vgaboard_sd_w or another board using a Pico W must be specified):
+  * CYW43=GPIO for support of Pico W GPIOs only (including onboard LED).
+  * CYW43=POLL for network support requiring periodic polling.
+This option reduces the memory available to BASIC.
+  * CYW43=BACKGROUND for network support with automatic (background) polling.
+This option reduces the memory available to BASIC.

 For the Pimoroni VGA board as delivered, specifying make without any options is probably the best option.